IBM/watson-online-store/README.md

 [![Deploy to IBM Cloud](https://metrics-tracker.mybluemix.net/stats/5fd641e32af04e4adb16f26c46de3587/button.svg)](https://bluemix.net/deploy?repository=https://github.com/IBM/watson-online-store&cm_mmc=github-code-_-native-_-retailchatbot-_-deploy2bluemix)

-> There is no web UI (only Slack), so don't use the ``View app`` button to see the app.
+> You can use the ``View app`` button to use a simple web UI to chat.
+For the Slack integration, use your Slack UI to chat after completing the additional [slack configuration](#6-configure-slack).
 Use the IBM Cloud dashboard to find and manage the app.
-Use your Slack UI to chat.

 ## Run locally